GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_storm_timings.md

 #
 annual_rate_equations = list(
     # The most basic model. -- need to keep reference to 't' so it vectorises
+    # Since there are about 22 events/year, a reasonable order-of-magnitude
+    # starting guess for theta[1] is '30'.
+Using a value somewhat higher than
+    # '22' also reduces the chance of lambda being negative (and clipped to zero)
+    # at the starding parameters, which makes fitting numerically easier
     constant=list(eqn = 'theta[1] + 0*t', npar = 1, start_par = 30, par_scale=1),

     # A model where soi matters.
-Because we only have annual soi until 2015,
+Because we only have annual soi until end of
-    # we make the function loop over values from 1985 - 2015 inclusive (31 years inclusive)
+    # 2015, we make the function loop over values from 1985 - 2015 inclusive
+    # (31 years inclusive).
-    # No values are 'looped' for the actual model fit so the parameters
+    # No values are 'looped' for the actual model fit so the parameters are
-    # are unaffected, however, for plotting the loop helps, since we have
+    # unaffected - however, for plotting the loop helps, since we have to
-    # to simulate many values.
+    # simulate many values.
+    #
     soi = list(
         eqn='theta[1] + theta[2]*CI_annual_fun$soi(floor((t - 1985)%%31 + 1985))',
         npar=2, start_par = c(30, 0.1), par_scale=c(1,1/10))
+    #
+    # NOTE: Later, if simulating a series with synthetic soiA data, we will
+    # have to change this equation so it no-longer 'loops' over only 31 years.
+    # But for fitting, this is most convenient.
 )

 #
 # Define the 'seasonal' component of all equations we test.